Department of Psychology

 The Department of Psychology is organized into specialized programs that reflect the contemporary state of the discipline and the wide-ranging interests of its own faculty.
 The areas of concentration are cognition, computational cognitive neuroscience, developmental psychology, integrative neuroscience, and social psychology.
 Consistent with the multidisciplinary traditions of the University of Chicago, many faculty members serve on more than one of the department’s programs.
 Faculty and students participate in courses, colloquia, workshops and joint research ventures with scholars in other departments.
 These include biology, computer science, education, human development, linguistics, neuroscience, philosophy, and others, as well as the University’s professional schools of business, public policy, law, medicine, and social service administration.

-Doctoral study in the University of Chicago's Department of Psychology typically spans five years and includes a common curriculum of eight courses with other requirements set by the student's area of specialization.
-In addition, each student will complete a trial research project under the guidance of a faculty advisor or advisors, and complete a dissertation.
-Students are evaluated yearly to determine progress.
+The Department of Psychology offers a course of study leading to a PhD in Psychology.
+Doctoral study typically spans five years and includes a common curriculum of eight courses with other requirements set by the student's area of specialization.
+In addition, each student will complete a trial research project under the guidance of a faculty advisor or advisors and complete a dissertation.
 Advisors are a critical component of students' experience in the doctoral program, providing guidance and collaboration in conducting research and academic advising.
+Students receive practical pedagogical experience, usually through completing five teaching assistantships.

 Degrees